-- For more information about Ann Arbor, check out here.
+- For more information about Ann Arbor, check out here and here.

 - For more information about the Department of Aerospace Engineering, check out here and here.

 If you are master’s student at U-M, please consider taking one of the classes I teach, or becoming an intern in the group.
 Once we are all back in Campus, I also invite any opportunity to chat in person during my posted office hours or at the water cooler.
 If you would prefer to email me, please do so, and aim to include a CV or resume, an (unofficial) transcript, your website and, if any publications, your Google Scholar entry.

 If you are an undergraduate student at U-M, please consider taking one of the classes I teach, or becoming a UROP/intern in the group.
 Once we are all back in Campus, I also invite any opportunity to chat in person during my posted office hours or at the water cooler.
 If you would prefer to email me, please do so, and aim to include a CV or resume, and an (unofficial) transcript.

 Resources for all students (undergraduate and graduate)

 "[...] to learn in the process the values of endurance, courage, and strength of purpose."
 John W. Gardner